Forest Operations in Silvergrove, Co. Cork

 On the 14/09/18 the local Inspector and another Inspector visited the site again following another complaint.
 He threatened the workers and the land owner with legal action, stopped all the work, and suspended the Licence.
 In his Statement of Evidence the Inspector noted ‘We identified 12 oak trees, one beech and 7 ash.’
 20 trees after 3 bad storms over 13Ha.

 On the 30/10/18 the suspension was lifted following analysis by the Manager of the FS Felling Section.
 No breach of the Licence was found, the suspension was wrong, as the complaints were unfounded.
 Again, we were advised to carry on doing what we were doing.
+It is critical to note that the Forest Service’s official ‘no breach’ finding was issued after work had been suspended for a formal investigation.
+With over 50% of the felling already completed and assessed by Inspectors, the Head of the Felling Section conducted a detailed review and explicitly instructed the landowner to resume.
+This was not an approval of a plan on paper, but a high-level validation of the physical work already performed on the ground, with no suggested changes to method or intensity.

 It’s important to note that even at this stage I had heard absolutely nothing from anyone regarding the work we were doing.
 Despite my sign on the gate, and the notice, anonymous complaints were made, accusations were hurled, but no-one asked for any information or dialogue.